 As an international nurse, once you arrive in the UK and start your NHS role, you’ll have 12-weeks to successfully pass your OSCE exam to evidence your nursing skills and become a fully-fledged Registered General Nurse.
 But, with different locations and various nursing skills to be tested, we’re here to tell you everything you need to know about the OSCE exam!

 What is the OSCE exam?

 OSCE stands for Objective Standard Clinical Examination, which is designed to test you on your UK pre-registration practical nursing standards.
-The OSCE comprises of six separate stations, with a duration between 10-17-minutes.
-Four stations will be clinical-scenario-based which will relate to the four stages of the nursing and midwifery care process:
+The OSCE comprises of ten separate stations.

 When do I have to sit the OSCE exam?